DiscountJoe/BIT4444_Project/README.md

 # BIT4444_Project
 Term project for BIT4444

-This project is made of LOVE AND PEACE, and that's tea, sis!
+This project is a load board with 3 user groups: clients, truckers, and admin.

+Made of love and peace by:
+Alex H.
+James V.
+Connor A.